f00f-c7c8/f00f-c7c8.github.io/_posts/2020-03-20-declaration-keywords.md

 System.out.println(String.format("The sum is %d.", sum));
 ```

+## Motivation

 Why do some people argue that the keywords `val` and `final` should be used, one might ask?
 Here are some arguments we have heard:

 **You can't accidentally change a value.**

-In our experience, it's much common that you want to change a value at a later stage.
+In our experience, it's much more common that you want to change a value at a later stage.
 This means you can't add new code without updating the declaration.
 This leads to bad diffs in version control, and of course more work.

 **It self-documents the code since the reader understands what will and will not change.**